mishalyn-mei-ilmeng/mishalyn-mei-ilmeng.github.io/essays/stackoverflow-questions.md

 The otp code is throwing an error and I am not sure why.
 I have a feeling that I am not retrieving the otp code correctly.
 Any thoughts?
 Thank you!
 ```

-Without any details to form a solution, the few comments asked for more information.
-There were no helpful responses.
-A few hours after I accessed this post, the discussion was closed due to a lack of details from the user.
-While the author of the post did not face any snark remarks, it goes to show how you can't be helped if you refuse to help yourself.

 ### A better question:

 In the next example, the owner of the post has a clear subject header and lists the problem as well as their attempts at solving it.
 They also include their error outputs, further clarifying their issue.
+Unlike the first example, this forum had some productive comments that offered solutions.

 **SpecFlow C# Visual Studio - Navigation Disabled**